joblet

 version: "1.0"

-description: "Custom runtime description"
+description: "Custom runtime - self-contained"

 mounts: